joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/04/business/media/iran-state-tv-social-media-war-ai.html

 **The Briefing: Newcastle 2 Man Utd 1 - How big is this for Howe?
 Why did Carrick side's struggle against 10 men?**\
-`Our writers break down the talking points from a dramatic Premier League game at St James' Park.`\
+`Our writers break down the talking points from a dramatic Premier League game at St James' Park`\
 https://nytimes.com/athletic/7083546/2026/03/04/newcastle-man-utd-ramsey-fernandes/

 **How Every Senator Voted on the Iran War Powers Resolution**\